akarrq/akarrq/README.md

 # Hello there 👋

 💻 I'm Błażej and I'm passionate about Web Development. 🌱 I’m learning FrontEnd technologies - HTML, SASS, JavaScript and React.js ☢️⚛️

-🔭 I’m currently working on SpaceFeed Site in React amd DWP App.
+🔭 I’m currently working on DWP App in React.

 ⚡ Fun fact: I am also a master in urban planning 🏬